Have you ever looked over your life and thought,

 Psychologically, you may feel like a leaky boat.
 Full of holes that you have to keep plugging to stay afloat so nobody sees you sink.

 Feeling defective is the belief that there’s something fundamentally wrong with you.
 You’re not just flawed, you are flawed beyond fixing.
-Psychologically, you may feel like a leaky boat.
-Full of holes that you have to keep… Share on XThis feeling often comes from various experiences, including a history of trauma/abuse, neglect (whether physical or emotional), a series of rejection/abandonment, being made to feel like you haven’t and will never be able to live up to others’ expectations, or even repeated failures of one kind or another.
+Psychologically, you feel like a leaky boat — full of holes you have to keep plugging to… Share on XThis feeling often comes from various experiences, including:

 Over time, these negative experiences color the lens of your life.
 So rather than viewing them as a series of events that happened to you (and wrongfully so) you start to see yourself as the epicenter of it all.